We want your experience to be safe and fun.

 Yellow Pine does not have an RV dump station.

-Trash cans, recycling cans, and portable toilets are available throughout and around town.
+Trash cans, recycling cans, and portable toilets are available in the festival area and the golf course.

 Your well-controlled, LEASHED, domestic pets are welcome in Yellow Pine.
 There is a leash law within all USFS boundaries (which includes all nearby campsites).
 Animals should not be left in vehicles during the day as the heat builds quickly in the vehicles at this elevation and time of year.
 The safety of all pets is important in Yellow Pine.